GoogleCloudPlatform/community/tutorials/envoy-flask-google-container-engine.md

 * It requires persistent storage.
 * It will let us explore scaling the different pieces of the application.
-* It will let us explore Envoy at the edge, where the user’s client talks to our application, and
+* It will let us explore Envoy at the edge, where the user’s client talks to our application.
 * It will let us explore Envoy internally, brokering communications between the various parts of the application.

 Envoy runs as a sidecar, so it's language-agnostic.
-For this tutorial, we’ll use Python and Flask -- they're simple and because I like Python.
-We’ll use PostgreSQL for persistence – it has good Python support, and it’s easy to get running both locally and in the cloud.
+For this tutorial, we’ll use Python and Flask for simplicity.
+We’ll use PostgreSQL for persistence because it has good Python support and it’s easy to get running both locally and in the cloud.
 And of course, running on Google Container Engine means managing everything with Kubernetes.

 ## Setting Up

 ### Google Container Engine

-You'll need a Google Cloud Platform account for this, so that you can set up a Google Container Engine cluster -- just visit the [Google Cloud Platform Console](https://console.cloud.google.com/kubernetes) and use the UI to create a new cluster.
+You'll need a Google Cloud Platform account for this, so that you can set up a Google Container Engine cluster, just visit the [Google Cloud Platform Console](https://console.cloud.google.com/kubernetes) and use the UI to create a new cluster.
 Picking the defaults should be fine for our purposes.

 ### Kubernetes